Xavier-XDev/React-Calculator/README.md

 #React-Calculator

-A simple React Web Calculator, includes the react-textfit library.
+A simple React Web Calculator.

 This project was bootstrapped with Create React App.
 In the project directory,run:

 'npm install'

+then:

+'npm install react-textfit' (for the text-fit library included in this project.

 then: